nikomatsakis/babysteps/source/_posts/2012-07-30-type-inference-in-spidermonkey.markdown

 also like me, have walked away thinking, "um, I don't really understand how that works."
 In that case, dear reader, this blog post is for you.
 Well, actually, it's for me, to try and document what I gleaned from a conversation or two.
-It may or may not be accurate (almost certainly not) and it may or may not be helpful.
+It it is almost certainly not *entirely* accurate and it may or may not be helpful.

 <!-- more -->